 Clinical Rotations

 In addition, the psychiatry residency program is closely affiliated with the Durham Veterans Affairs Medical Center (VA)—adjacent to Duke’s medical campus—where residents do rotations in inpatient, emergency, consultation-liaison, geriatrics, and outpatient psychiatry.

-Central Regional Hospital, a state psychiatric hospital, is 20 minutes away from Duke and residents also rotate on inpatient psychiatry there (both on the adult and child and adolescent units).
+Central Regional Hospital, a state psychiatric hospital, is 20 minutes away from Duke and residents also rotate on inpatient psychiatry there.

+Clinical Rotations